VeroIsoardi/ConceptNotes/README.md

 ### Funcionalities

 - User sign up and log in.
-- Create, rename and delete notebook.
+- Create, rename, export and delete notebook.
-- Create, update and delete note.
+- Create, update, export and delete note.
-- Export a note, a notebook or all notes.
+- Export all notes.
+- Update user.